ejunior95/easy-chat/easy-chat-lib/README.md

 ## 📱 Mobile Behavior

 On mobile devices, **Easy Chat** automatically transforms into a full-screen experience for better accessibility and usability.
-It also includes smooth entry/exit animations
+It includes smooth entry/exit animations and supports "Click Outside" to close (on desktop).

 ## 📄 License
-This is an open-source project and license [Licença MIT](LICENSE).
+This is an open-source project under the [MIT License](LICENSE).